Heritage bank business credit card. The limits, fees and need-to-knows

 Rules may vary from region to region, so it’s a good idea to check out both national rules and the rules of the region you intend to base your business in ahead of time.

-Once your personal legal status is in order, it’s time to decide your business’s legal form.
+Once your personal legal status is in order, one of the first steps is to decide your business’s legal form.
 In Spain, you have three main options:

 Operating as a sole trader is probably the easiest, cheapest and most flexible way to start doing business, especially if you run your business on your own.
 It’s also the most straightforward business to set up.